lambdaclass/concrete/ROADMAP.md

       approved collector/backend adapters.
     The presentation-rich report `--report contracts` converts to a literal hub consumer only once its contract-clause presentation fields live in the model;
-    until then a #15 parity gate must hold it to the ledger (not yet present — this is the open work).
+    until then the #15 parity gate (`check_contracts_ledger_parity.sh`, landed 2026-06-15) holds it to the ledger.
+The literal-view refactor of `renderContracts` is the remaining open work here.
 19. [DONE] Add the Phase 3 validation artifact: one fixture project that exercises every migrated obligation kind and proves the ledger is the only truth source by checking contracts, VCs, proof status, audit, policy, JSON,